polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 ---
 title: Fast Track a Governance Proposal
-description: Learn how to fast track governance proposals in Polkadot's OpenGov using Chopsticks.
+description: Learn how to fast-track governance proposals in Polkadot's OpenGov using Chopsticks.
 Simulate, test, and execute proposals confidently.
 ---

 # Fast Track a Governance Proposal

 ## Introduction

 Polkadot's [OpenGov](/polkadot-protocol/onchain-governance/overview){target=\_blank} is a sophisticated governance mechanism designed to allow the network to evolve gracefully over time, guided by its stakeholders.
-This system features multiple [tracks](https://wiki.polkadot.network/docs/learn-polkadot-opengov-origins#origins-and-tracks-info){target=\_blank} for different types of proposals, each with its own parameters for approval, support, and confirmation period.
+This system features multiple [tracks](https://wiki.polkadot.network/docs/learn-polkadot-opengov-origins#origins-and-tracks-info){target=\_blank} for different types of proposals, each with parameters for approval, support, and confirmation period.
 While this flexibility is powerful, it also introduces complexity that can lead to failed proposals or unexpected outcomes.

 Testing governance proposals before submission is crucial for the ecosystem.
-This process enhances efficiency by reducing the need for repeated submissions, improves security by identifying potential risks, and allows for proposal optimization based on simulated outcomes.
+This process enhances efficiency by reducing the need for repeated submissions, improves security by identifying potential risks, and allows proposal optimization based on simulated outcomes.
 It also serves as an educational tool, providing stakeholders with a safe environment to understand the impacts of different voting scenarios.

 By leveraging simulation tools like [Chopsticks](/develop/toolkit/parachains/fork-chains/chopsticks){target=\_blank}, developers can:

 - Simulate the entire lifecycle of a proposal
 - Test the voting outcomes by varying the support and approval levels
-- Analyze the effects of successfully executed proposal on the network's state
+- Analyze the effects of a successfully executed proposal on the network's state
 - Identify and troubleshoot potential issues or unexpected consequences before submitting the proposals

-This tutorial will guide you through the process of using Chopsticks to thoroughly test OpenGov proposals, ensuring that when you submit a proposal to the live network, you can do so with confidence in its effects and viability.
+This tutorial will guide you through the process of using Chopsticks to test OpenGov proposals thoroughly.
+This ensures that when you submit a proposal to the live network, you can do so with confidence in its effects and viability.

 ## Prerequisites